sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 ## Third party app integration

 Third party apps using sites with authentication context attached will need to be able to handle claims challenge.
-If you have third party apps then we recommend test the apps and you read guidance here:  https://learn.microsoft.com/en-us/entra/identity-platform/developer-guide-conditional-access-authentication-context.
+If you have third party apps then we recommend test the apps and you read guidance [here](/entra/identity-platform/developer-guide-conditional-access-authentication-context).

 ## See also